Tuo97/HIID/README.md

 ```

 #
-Welcome to follow more of our Lab's works on GitHub at https://github.com/BJUTRec/.
+:mag: Welcome to follow more of our Lab's works on GitHub at https://github.com/BJUTRec/.